 Associate Dean of Custom and Open Enrollment Programs

 Ashley Baker is responsible for developing and implementing Georgetown McDonough’s custom programs centering on global leadership and operations, strategy, and change management for U.S. and international organizations.
 Baker arrived at Georgetown from Booz Allen Hamilton, where as an associate since 2006 he was responsible for program management and business development.
 He led client delivery teams across multiple functional disciplines and managed relationships with senior executive clients.
 Previously, Baker served as a startup member of the Office of the Director of National Intelligence and as a communications director at the North American Securities Administrators Association.
 Baker also was a Presidential Management Fellow, completing assignments at the Government National Mortgage Association, U.S. Treasury Department, Overseas Private Investment Corporation, and U.S. State Department.

-Imke Baumann is responsible for program development for Georgetown McDonough’s custom programs, centering on global leadership and operations, strategy, and change management for organizations both in the U.S. and abroad.
+Imke Simpson is responsible for program development for Georgetown McDonough’s custom programs, centering on global leadership and operations, strategy, and change management for organizations both in the U.S. and abroad.

 Associate Dean of Program Management